 1.6 Scope

 This IG is a conformance profile, as described in the “Conformance” 4 section of the HL7 FHIR specification.
 The base resource for this IG is the HL7 FHIR Measure and Library resources and associated guidance within the Clinical Reasoning module.
-This IG does not describe every aspect of Quality Reporting in FHIR.
+This IG does not describe every aspect of quality reporting in FHIR.
 Rather, it defines profiles and constraints on the base Measure and Library resources used in a FHIR Quality Measure.
 Additional optional Measure and Library elements, not included here, can be included and the result will be compliant with the specifications in this guide.
+The FHIR Data Export for Quality Measurement (DEQM) implementation guide specifies needs for FHIR-related quality reporting.

 1.7 Conventions